towalink/doc/content/developers.rst

 Write an email if you like to suggest a feature to a project but that is not a bug/problem with the existing code.

-In case you request an enhancement for business needs, consider donating to support the developement.
+In case you request an enhancement for business needs, consider donating to support the development.

 Recognition model
 -----------------